Zain0o/RobotSimulator/README.md

 [Robots move and the arena updates over several steps]
 Note: Replace "32019071" with your student number or identifier as needed.

+Program Structure
+The program consists of the following classes:

+Robot: Contains properties and methods related to individual robots.
+RobotArena: Manages the arena and the collection of robots.
+RobotInterface: Handles user input and program execution flow.
+Direction: Enum for robot directions with methods for direction handling.
+ConsoleCanvas: Manages the display of the arena in the console.
+TextFile: Provides file read and write operations for saving/loading the arena state.
+Customization
+Changing Arena Dimensions:

+When creating a new arena, you can specify custom width and height.
+Modifying Robot Symbols:

+In the ConsoleCanvas class, you can change the symbol used to represent robots (currently 'R').
 Example
 Here's a brief example demonstrating how to interact with the program: